zenirc/zenircbot/docs/services.rst

 Github
 ------
 .. _github:
-This service relies on the
+This service relies on the weblistener_ service to pass along the post body with the service set in the JSON envelope.

 Jira Feed